 - Freezing– Water can freeze and unfreeze, which causes problems to the integrity of the roof in vulnerable areas.

 - Plant and Algae Growth– Ponding water can cause plant and algae growth that eats into the roof membrane.

 - Roof Deterioration– Many roofing products will deteriorate much quicker when they are constantly in contact with water.

 - Mosquitos– Another bad side effect of ponding water all over your roof is mosquitos breed in these areas.

 The more ponding water your roof has, the more likely it is to cause you problems.

 There are several reasons that ponding water occurs on flat roofs.
 The first reason is poor design/construction.
 Unfortunately, not all roofs are planned well and aren’t designed with proper slopes and/or drains.

 Another common reason for ponding water is settling buildings.
 Buildings will settle (slowly move) over time, which can lead to low points in the roof deck.
 Past leaking areas will allow water into the insulation, which causes dips and sags in a roof.
 Foot traffic is a common problem due to the weight of maintenance workers on the roof.

 What Can I Do About Ponding Water?

 Parsons Roofing specializes in application methods to revitalize, repair and protect commercial roofs.
-Our team of experts works with industry leading manufactures and ensures that our work is high quality and cost-effective.
-Contact us today for a free quote and take the proper steps to protecting your assets.
+Our team of experts works with industry-leading manufactures and ensures that our work is of high quality and cost-effective.
+Contact us today for a free quote and take the proper steps to protect your assets.